Upstatement/quickshare/README.md

 `data-service="facebook-share"`

 To share content on Facebook, QuickShare links to the Facebook share endpoint, which opens up a new post dialogue to share a link through the currently logged-in user's account.
-Facebook will automatically fill out the information (including thumbnail and blurb) using information gathered through its Open Graph web crawler, based on the shared url.
+Facebook will automatically fill out the information (including thumbnail and blurb) using information gathered through its Open Graph web crawler, based on the shared URL.
 To learn how to optimize for Facebook's Open Graph, visit their ['Sharing Best Practices' guide](https://developers.facebook.com/docs/opengraph/howtos/maximizing-distribution-media-content/).

 ####Attributes